How to save money during home renovation

 When work has begun with your chosen contractor, ensure your design spec is as detailed as possible to avoid hidden costs.
 Once on-site, unexpected problems with plumbing, roofing or drainage may prove to be expensive and cause delays.
 Take some time to mentally walk through this new space, checking that light switches, plug sockets, storage cupboards, and windows are located exactly where meant for them to be.

 You and your contractor should agree on a workable timescale.
 Try to have regular meetings and always ask questions about anything you don’t understand.
 Make sure all items you are responsible for providing arrive on time.
 Your contractor may not like waiting and you can waste time and money if you’re not properly organized.

 You can always do some of the finishing touches yourself.
 It can be small tasks such as decorating, sanding floors and upcycling some furniture.
+You can buy small, inexpensive tools like sanders to save money.
+You can also check excellent sander articles on Bob Smith Tools.
 If you’re fairly good with a needle and thread, you can also try making your own curtains, blinds or cushions.

 But then, if you’re not experienced at DIY, you should probably leave the plumbing, electrics and window fitting to the professionals.
 Also, never try to knock down an internal wall until you verify that it is not structural and supporting the house.